As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 Rough and Perfect Ashlar

 In Freemasonry, there are two types of Ashlars; rough and perfect.
 Each depicts a different meaning.
 Operative Masons referred to rough Ashlar as an unprepared stone.
-In Speculative Freemasons, rough Ashlar represents a Mason’s life before joining the craft.

 It describes someone’s life before becoming enlightened.

-Perfect Ashlar portrayed a complete stone that has been thoroughly molded by working tools; mallet, chisel.
-Gavel etc. A stone could only be used in construction after it’s perfectly shaped.
+Perfect Ashlar portrayed a complete stone that has been thoroughly molded by working tools; a mallet, chisel, gavel, etc.

 Similarly, perfect ashlars are a symbol of brothers who have undergone extensive masonic teachings and are now focused on leading an upright life.